 - Cycle up Hoosier Pass or Swan Mountain Road

-Want to be a super hero?
-Earn your descent by hoofing it up Hoosier Pass (South end of town) or Swan Mountain Road (on the way to Frisco).
+Earn your descent by hoofing it up Hoosier Pass (south of town) or Swan Mountain Road (between Breck and Keystone).
 These roads have been the site of the U.S. Pro Cycling Challenge and are some of the most grueling in the area.

 - Kayak the Blue River

-Practice paddling on the Blue River which goes straight through town.
-The Breck Kayak park is 1,800 feet long and has over 15 features to test your skills on.
+Practice paddling on the Blue River, which goes straight through town.
+The Breck Kayak Park is 1,800 feet long and has over 15 features to test your skills.

-Tag your Instagram or Twitter photos with #Breck to show off your favorite Summer activities in Breckenridge.
-We’ll post the photos to our social picture page and highlight the best ones of the summer on Facebook and more.
+Tag your Instagram, Facebook or Twitter photos with #Breck to show off your favorite summer activities in Breckenridge.
+We’ll post the photos to our pages and share the love.

 What do you think of our list?
 Did we leave anything off?
-Post your favorites or any tips on how to do these best in the comments section below.
+Post your favorites or any tips in the comments section below.